Seattle's Child

 Washington Park Arboretum

 Visit this 230-acre garden park and stroll down Azalea Way (one of the main paths through the Arboretum).
-Among the many blooms, you’ll find rows of cherry blossoms, azaleas, dogwoods, and magnolias.
+You’ll find rows of cherry blossoms, azaleas, dogwoods, and magnolias among the many blooms.
 The cherry trees here typically peak a couple of weeks after the trees at UW.
 Stop for a picnic lunch and enjoy the open grassy areas to play.
 Bring a scooter or bike to ride along the paved paths.

-Limited parking available at the Graham Visitors Center and the Japanese Garden
+Limited parking is available at the Graham Visitors Center and the Japanese Garden

 Address: 2300 Arboretum Drive E, Seattle 98112